 Services that are able to do this quickly and adapt to the new market will be able to:

-- Provide consumers with more streamlined services, increasing customer satisfaction and loyalty
+- provide consumers with more streamlined services, increasing customer satisfaction and loyalty and

 Financial institutions, such as banks, have been using data as currency for years already so they should be well positioned to leverage mobile and connected devices to make banking even easier.